STRd6/interactive/interactive.coffee.md

         source = editorElement.val()

         try
-          Interactive.run(shebang, source, runtimeElement)
+          runners[shebang]({
+            editorElement
+            source
+            runtimeElement
+          })
           report.clear()
         catch e
           report(e)

+A helper to pull the `shebang` from the sample code areas.

     readShebang = (source) ->
       if match = (source.match /^\#\! (.*)\n/)
         match[1]

-Present any error encountered to the user.
+Present any error encountered to the user and display them right next to the editor area.

     ErrorReporter = (editor) ->
       reporter = (error) ->

-Display errors right next to the editor area.

         if editor.next().is("p.error")
           editor.next().text(error)
         else